 Which Legal Kodi Live TV Add-Ons Do You Use?

 We’ve only scratched the surface of what’s out there.
 The official Kodi repo alone has many more lesser-known channels and foreign-language options for watching live TV on your Kodi.
+We could have gone deeper into watching live news too.
 We want to know which Kodi apps you use to watch live TV!

 Remember, we’re only interested in the legal options.
 You can leave all your suggestions and recommendations in the comments below.